Muslim Walls of Madrid: Medieval Madrid

 The construction of these Walls is directly linked to the origin of Madrid.
-They were ordered built by the Córdoban emir Muhammad I (852 - 886) on an unspecified date between the years 860 and 880, according to a text of al-Himyari.
+They were ordered to be built by the Córdoban emir Muhammad I (852 - 886) on an unspecified date between the years 860 and 880, according to a text of al-Himyari.
 It was in an area not chosen by chance.
 It was a wide cultivated valley, with easy access to water reserves.
 It defended the almudaina or Muslim citadel of Mayrit (first name of the city), located on the site currently occupied by the Royal Palace.

 According to Muslim chroniclers of the time, high quality construction and materials were used to build the Walls.
 The historian Jerónimo de Quintana echoed these accounts in the following text of the 17th century: "very strong of masonry and mortar, raised and thick, twelve feet [almost three and half meters] in width, with large cubes, towers gatehouses and moats".

 The mission of the fortified complex was to monitor the path of the Manzanares, which connected the steppes of the Sierra de Guadarrama with Toledo, threatened by the incursions of the Christian kingdoms of the north peninsula.
 It was governed as a ribat or community, simultaneously both religious and military.

 The Walls of Mayrit were integrated within a complex defensive system, which extended through different parts of the Community of Madrid.
 These included Talamanca de Jarama, Qal'-at'-Abd-Al-Salam (Alcalá de Henares) and Qal'-at-Jalifa (Villaviciosa de Odón).
 However, do not think of Mayrit as a core of a large entity, but as one of many entities -so is it that sometimes is difficult to find references to the city in the chronicles-.

 In the 10th century, the caliph of Córdoba Abd-ar-Rahman III ordered the reinforcement of the Walls, after suffering several situations of danger from the advance of the Christian King Ramiro II of León in 932.
 In the year 977, Almanzor chose the fortress of Mayrit as the origin point of his military campaign.

 With the Christian conquest of Mayrit in the 9th century, the original walled area was expanded, raising one of wider perimeter, known as the Christian Walls of Madrid.
 Thus, the Madrilenian core did not lose its defensive function at any time.